awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 waiting for a response.

 Because an asynchronous method returns before a response is available, you need a way to get the response when it's ready.
-The |sdk-java| asynch client methods return *CompletableFuture objects* that allows you to access the response when it's ready.
+The |sdk-java-v2| asynchronous client methods return *CompletableFuture objects* that allows you to access the response when it's ready.

 .. _basics-async: